 Still today, many surgeons simply remove fat pads.
 This results in even more loose skin around the eye.
 Today, many of the best cosmetic eyelid surgeons save and transpose that precious volume of fat into the tear trough.
 The fullness supports the skin and reflects the light.
 Less skin is removed, reducing complications.
 The objective is to look at the lower eyelid as a part of the cheek, not a flat tire.

-Blephroplasty, or the resculpturing of eyelids, can correct excessive wrinkling, drooping, or puffiness of the eyes seen in younger patients, but more commonly through genetics and natural aging.
+Blephroplasty, or the resculpturing of eyelids, can correct excessive wrinkling, drooping, or puffiness of the eyes seen in younger patients.
 This occurs due to redundant skin, stretched muscles, and excessive fat of the upper and lower eyelids.
 Redundant upper eyelids can even obstruct vision.
 In lower eyelids, excessive skin and bulging fatty tissue may add to puffiness and swelling which gives the baggy appearance of a tired look.

 Surgical correction of upper eyelid skin and fat is done traditionally or with a laser.
 Excessive skin and fat are removed and sculptured, providing a more crisp, youthful eyelid crease.
 The fine scar present after healing is hidden in the natural eyelid crease when the eye is open and only minimally visible when the eye is closed.

 Dramatic advancements involve preserving and transposing the orbital fat into the deepening hallows of the tear trough of the lower evelid.
 This technique means less of a hallow eyed result and less skin is removed.
-All done through well hidden incisions.
 Newer uses of fillers under the eye and over the cheekbone may allow the patient to even postone or further enhance surgical techniques.

 Surgery takes between 1 to 1-1/2 hours and offers little to no pain afterwards.
 Decreased bruising has been the results of these newer techniques and without laser surgery, the patient may return to normal activities after a few days.
 If bruises occur, seven to ten days are necessary before a cosmetic return to social circles.
 Makeup dramatically reduces this downtime.